blue dumpster truck

 The global waste trade has come under fire by environmental groups, who cite the high levels of toxicity in and around the locations where contents are dumped on a routine basis.
 These dumpsites have witnessed drastic declines in nearby fish, bird, and assorted wildlife populations.
 The surrounding air, underlying soil, and nearby water at such locations have also shown high levels of toxicity.

 Some areas, such as New Jersey, have made it illegal to dispose of certain electronics in commercial and residential dumpsters.
-This effort reduces toxic chemicals that leak into the ground at landfills and surrounding ecosystems.
+This is done in an effort to reduce toxic chemicals that might seep into the ground at landfills and affect the surrounding environment.
 Instead, locals can find their nearest e-waste collection point, as listed by the Department of Environmental Protection.
 Some cities and municipalities offer curbside recycling as a convenient way to reduce electronic waste.

 NJ Dumpster Rentals from Hometown Waste & Recycling Services Inc.